 Our vision is to increase awareness of and participation in programs and services for all involved in hunter/jumper competitive sport.
 We strive to provide value to our community such that USHJA is the pathway to excellence and education in equestrian sport.

-USHJA provides to its membership competition programs, awards and recognition, educational programs, and experiential opportunities.
+The USHJA provides to its membership competition programs, awards and recognition, educational programs, and experiential opportunities.
 The competitive programs are appropriate and accessible to all levels of hunter/jumper sport.
 The Association distributes awards and recognition to competitors through championship events and year end awards in a wide variety of divisions and skill levels.
-We promote fair sport, sportsmanship, and horse welfare.
-Through our governance structure, the USHJA provides representation, advocacy, and regulatory input.
+We promote fair sport, sportsmanship and horse welfare.
+Through our governance structure, the USHJA provides representation, advocacy and regulatory input.

-The Steering Committee met in Newark, NJ on November 3-4, 2003, to formalize the development of a national organization to represent the interests of the hunter and jumper community.
-Steering Committee members present were Louise Serio, Geoff Teall, Louise Otten, Chrystine Tauber, Archie Cox, Beth Miner, Tracey Weinberg, Bill Turner, Mindy Darst, Debbie Bass, Jeff Wirthman, Judy Richter, Wilson Dennehy, Marianne Kutner (Legal Counsel), Bill Moroney, Sue Pinckney (USEF Liaison), Michele Perla (AHJF Liaison) and Kathy Meyer, Event Facilitator.
+The Steering Committee met in Newark, New Jersey, on November 3-4, 2003, to formalize the development of a national organization to represent the interests of the hunter and jumper community.
+Steering Committee members present were Louise Serio, Geoff Teall, Louise Otten, Chrystine Tauber, Archie Cox, Beth Miner, Tracey Weinberg, Bill Turner, Mindy Darst, Debbie Bass, Jeff Wirthman, Judy Richter, Wilson Dennehy, Marianne Kutner (Legal Counsel), Bill Moroney, Sue Pinckney (USEF Liaison), Michele Perla (AHJF Liaison) and Event Facilitator Kathy Meyer.

 The mission of the USHJA is to unify and represent the interests of all levels of participants in order to promote and enhance the hunter/jumper discipline and provide educational experiences in a manner that will benefit both horses and members.

 Included in the mission statement are some of the key reasons for formation of this organization:

 1. To keep the hunters and jumpers together on a national level.